 Highlights of this update include:

 We are happy to announce a new version (version 5) of many of the DSL data products, as of March 2020.
-This update concentrates on improving source data, bringing in the latest versions and correcting a large number of errors.
-We have updated the landcover and many of the ecological settings variables, and rerun the integrity metrics, the Index of Ecological Integrity, and the focal species models, and updated most elements of the Landscape Conservation Design (Nature’s Network).
-We have not yet updated the SPRAWL urban growth model, climate data, the sea level rise model, future species projections, ecological impact metrics, aquatic cores, and future elements of the Landscape Conservation Design.
+This update concentrates on improving source data, bringing in the latest versions and correcting errors.
+We have updated the landcover and many of the ecological settings variables, rerun the integrity metrics, the Index of Ecological Integrity, and the focal species models, and updated most elements of the Landscape Conservation Design (Nature’s Network), as well as the SPRAWL urban growth model, climate data, future species projections, and ecological impact metrics.
+We have not updated the sea level rise model, aquatic cores, and future elements of the Landscape Conservation Design.
 We plan to update these in the next few years.
 For now, the elements that have not been updated (version 3) are still valid, but data will not necessarily match the updated elements.
 Highlights include:

 For a summary of this update, see dsl_documentation_phase5_whats_new.pdf.